PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 }
 ```

-Make sure to use the tab key to put space in front of the code that is inside of the "do" block (aka, make sure your code looks pretty).
+Make sure to use the tab key to put space in front of the code in the "do" block, so that it is inside of the "do" block (AKA, make sure your code looks pretty).

 Now at the end of the do block, add a "while" condition.